Comment

 Organising a show?
 The BSJA risk assessment may provide some help in providing you with ideas for your risk assessment.

-But remember that it may cover some hazards you do not have to deal with and not mention some you do.
+do.
 Even where the hazards are the same, with your own show, the controls you adopt may need to be different.

 You will have to take your own 5 steps when carrying out your own risk assessment.